Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.token.v1.QueryProxyAuthorizationsResponse"></a>
+<a name="lbm.token.v1.QueryOperatorAuthorizationsResponse"></a>

-### QueryProxyAuthorizationsResponse
+### QueryOperatorAuthorizationsResponse
-QueryProxyAuthorizationsResponse is the response type for the Query/ProxyAuthorizations RPC method
+QueryOperatorAuthorizationsResponse is the response type for the Query/OperatorAuthorizations RPC method

 | Field | Type | Label | Description |